Welcome to the Worldwide Greathead family my One-Name Study - Person Page 113

 #2821, b.
 14 May 1883, d.
 1946

-Maurice Pare was born on 14 May 1883 in Fulham, London, England.1,2,3,4 He was the Govenor of Seychelles in 1913.5 He married Agnes Ninita Smith, daughter of Charles Thomas Smith and Julia Emily Greathead, in November 1913.1 He died in 1946.3
+Maurice Pare was born on 14 May 1883 in Fulham, London, England.1,2,3,4 He was the Govenor of Seychelles in 1913.5 He married Agnes Ninita Smith, daughter of Charles Thomas Smith and Julia Emily Greathead, in November 1913.1 Maurice died in 1946.3

 Children of Maurice Pare and Agnes Ninita Smith